 When a patient wants help, they want it as soon as possible.
 The best way to empower patients to care about their health as a provider is to meet them where they are.
 That might be with $40 telemedicine calls or secure text messaging exchanges; it definitely means offering online scheduling and same-day appointments; and it means figuring out ways to reduce waiting room times and other sources of friction by automating routine office tasks.

 If a patient can’t get answers from a provider, chances are good they will turn to a Google search or not bother with their medical concern at all in the hopes that it will go away on its own.
+But patient empowerment doesn’t have to be a setback for providers.
 Convenience is what practices strive for to break down the barriers of indifference — leading to patient acquisition and long-term patient retention.

-Empowering a patient doesn’t start and stop during in the exam room.
+Patient empowerment doesn’t start and stop in the exam room.
 Because plenty of patients are comfortable turning to online searches to self-diagnose their symptoms, it’s never been more important for providers to create clear and achievable action plans, broken down into simple, measurable steps.

 It’s also important for doctors to share their medical knowledge with patients through the patient portal, via a website blog, through a weekly newsletter, or some other avenue.
 Giving patients the right information helps them to develop the confidence that they can overcome any health issue, no matter how complex or debilitating.
 Even better when you follow-up with an automated survey to get feedback from them on the information and care plans.